 First-time landlord FAQ

 Three steps: (1) make sure you can legally let the property (mortgage permission or buy-to-let mortgage in place); (2) get the five compliance certificates (EPC, CP12, EICR, smoke/CO alarms, How to Rent guide); (3) find a tenant via OpenRent / a letting agent / Facebook, run referencing, sign the AST, protect the deposit, and you're letting.
-Realistic timeline from decision to first rent: 4-8 weeks.
+Realistic timeline from decision to first rent: 4 to 8 weeks.

-Setup costs typically run £600-£1,500 for a first-time letting in 2026: EPC if you don't have one (£80), Gas Safe certificate (£90), EICR if not current (£170), tenant referencing (£25), professional clean (£300), inventory clerk (£120), and either a letting agent fee (£250-£600) or self-managed marketing (£29 OpenRent listing).
-Annual ongoing costs: gas certificate renewal (£90), insurance (£120-£300 landlord-specific), accountant (£300-£600), and any maintenance.
+Setup costs typically run £600 to £1,500 for a first-time letting in 2026: EPC if you don't have one (£80), Gas Safe certificate (£90), EICR if not current (£170), tenant referencing (£25), professional clean (£300), inventory clerk (£120), and either a letting agent fee (£250 to £600) or self-managed marketing (£29 OpenRent listing).
+Annual ongoing costs: gas certificate renewal (£90), insurance (£120 to £300 landlord-specific), accountant (£300 to £600), and any maintenance.

 For a standard single-tenancy property in England, no general national license.
-But three exceptions: (1) HMOs of five+ unrelated tenants need a mandatory HMO license; (2) some councils run 'selective licensing' schemes covering specific postcodes — check your council's website; (3) Wales requires all landlords to register with Rent Smart Wales.
+But three exceptions: (1) HMOs of five+ unrelated tenants need a mandatory HMO license; (2) some councils run 'selective licensing' schemes covering specific postcodes, check your council's website; (3) Wales requires all landlords to register with Rent Smart Wales.
 Scotland: register with the local authority.
 Northern Ireland: register with the NIHE landlord registration scheme.

 Use an agent if: you're not local, you don't have time for tenant calls, you're letting your first ever property, or you're letting an HMO.
 Self-manage if: you live within 30 minutes of the property, you have evenings free for occasional repair calls, and you're confident on the legal compliance side.
 Many landlords use tenant-find-only services (one-off fee, no ongoing cut) as a middle ground.

-If you're renting out a property in Lincoln or across Lincolnshire and want a single contractor to handle the move-out clean, decoration, flooring, garden tidy, and any minor repairs in one go — that's exactly what we do.
+If you're renting out a property in Lincoln or across Lincolnshire and want a single contractor to handle the move-out clean, decoration, flooring, garden tidy, and any minor repairs in one go, that's exactly what we do.
 One quote, one invoice, photo evidence on every job, ready for first tenant.
 Get in touch for a free property turnaround quote.

 LWR Group

-Property Services Lincoln & Lincolnshire
+Property Services · Lincoln & Lincolnshire